jyio/jupyter-marimo-proxy/README.md

 ### **Marimo** icon appears in the launcher, but fails to launch **Marimo**

 Make sure **Marimo** is installed and available in the search path.
 If the search path were modified in a *descendent* of **Jupyter**, the modification would not be available to **Jupyter** itself.
-For search path modifications that should be available to all users, I'd recommend invoking **Jupyter** with the desired search path, e.g., by setting `PATH` in the Dockerfile or an entrypoint wrapper.

-If it were impractical to set up the search path before/while invoking **Jupyter** (such as when the exact paths must be resolved at runtime), one could [patch this package](https://github.com/jyio/jupyter-marimo-proxy/blob/feature-path-prefix-local-bin/jupyter_marimo_proxy/__init__.py) to effect the desired search path modifications while launching **Marimo**.
-[Here's a variant](https://github.com/jyio/jupyter-marimo-proxy/tree/feature-path-prefix-local-bin) that prepends `PATH` with `~/.local/bin` and `~/bin/` that could be installed by `pip install https://github.com/jyio/jupyter-marimo-proxy/archive/feature-path-prefix-local-bin.zip` (but when using `DockerSpawner` and the home directory were known in advance, this could perhaps be accomplished more simply by adding `ENV PATH=/home/jovyan/.local/bin:/home/jovyan/bin:$PATH` to the Dockerfile).
+See advice regarding search path modification above.

 [b-data](https://github.com/b-data) customers should use [b-data's fork](https://github.com/b-data/jupyterlab-r-docker-stack#marimo).